-Aetna modified CPB 0059 covering peak flow meters and spacers for metered-dose inhalers, effective September 26, 2025.
-Here's what billing teams need to know.
+Aetna modified CPB 0059 covering peak flow meters, effective March 19, 2026.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table